jimratliff/GenoMac-user/resources/docs_to_display_to_user/Helium_how_to_install_extensions.md

 # How to install my desired extensions for the Helium web browser

 ## Make Helium active
-- ❑ Make Waterfox active
+- ❑ Make Helium active
-  - The script will already have opened the Waterfox application for you.
+  - The script will already have opened the Helium application for you.

 ## Visit the Chrome Web Store and bookmark it
 Although I will provide a link for each app to be installed, it’s good to know where to go to find